 What to expect - your first session

-On your first visit to an Osteopath he or she will ask you about your symptoms and how the complaint began.
+On your first visit to this clinic, Andrew will ask you about your symptoms and how the complaint began.
 A full history of past problems and medical conditions will be required to gain an understanding of your current problem.

 Next is a physical examination to find the cause of your symptoms.
+Some clothing may need to be removed, but this varies depending upon the condition that needs examination.
+Modesty gowns are available on request.
 This involves establishing the exact area of any pain and testing for muscle weakness, abnormal joint function, or diminished reflexes.
-The Osteopath's specialised skills in palpation allow us to feel "what's going on under the skin".
+The Osteopath's specialised skills in palpation allow us to feel "what's going on under the skin"

 Will it hurt?

 Formerly the term "osteopathic treatment" suggested the use of a high-speed manipulation to mobilise the joint.
 Today the Osteopath has a wide range of techniques from which to choose and, while some conditions may require a direct manipulation, osteopathy nowadays tends towards gentler, more subtle techniques.
 We would stress that Andrew will never insist that a particular method is always correct.
 Almost always we can find alternate methods to help resolve your individual problem and other concerns

 These safe procedures allow the modern Osteopath to treat a great variety of conditions successfully, ranging from postural problems found in growing children and pregnant women, to occupational stress, or injuries received during sporting and other activities.
 The pains caused by degenerative changes such as arthritis also often respond to more gentle techniques of treatment.

 In general the treatment is seldom painful and, while some patients may be aware of slight discomfort following treatment, this is usually only a very temporary sign of the body adjusting itself to the changed circumstances.